LLabsGames/ReadyPlayerSwift-Avatars/README.md

 ## License

-ReadyPlayerSwift is available under [The](https://unlicense.org) [Unlicense](https://unlicense.org).
+ReadyPlayerSwift is available under the [Unlicense](https://unlicense.org).
 See the LICENSE file for more info.